kvasdopil/id205l/README.md

 - 2, 15, 18, 30, 31

 ### Display
 Supposedly controlled by ST7789.

 Backlight has 4 brightness levels set by changing values on `D22` and `D30` pins.

 Pinout of SPI is unknown.

-Flash memory chip is likely to be on same SPI interface.
+D18 is connected to screen
+D47 is connected to screen
+D45 is connected to screen
+D44 flips when D45 is toggled

 ### Flash memory chip
 XT25F64B